Lee Wykoff

 Lee Arlo Wykoff, often misspelled as "Wyckoff", (March 10, 1898 - April 2, 1974) was a professional wrestler in the United States.
 Throughout his career he wrestled for various U.S. based territorial promotions including the St. Louis Wrestling Club (SLWC), Gulf Athletic Club (GAC), NWA Hollywood Wrestling, Atlantic Athletic Commission (AAC) and Midwest Wrestling Association.

 Early life

 Lee Wykoff was born in Mayetta, KS to Charles and Ethel (Haynes) Wykoff on March 10, 1898.
 Charles Wykoff was a blacksmith.
 The family settled in Osborne, Kansas in 1908 where Lee attended school.

 Collegiate sports career

-Wykoff was a member of Student Army Training Corps (S.A.T.C.) at Washburn University in Topeka, KS.

-Wykoff played football for Washburn from 1918 to 1920.
+Wykoff attended Washburn University in Topeka, Kansas, where he was a member of the Student Army Training Corps.
+He played football for the Washburn Ichabods from 1918 to 1920.
 He was named all-state fullback in 1919 and 1920.

 Professional football career

-Wykoff played in the National Football League for the St. Louis All-Stars in 1923.
+Wykoff played in the National Football League for the St. Louis All-Stars as a fullback/halfback in 1923.